klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 ## governance_chainConfigAt <a id="governance_chainconfigat"></a>

-The `chainConfigAt` returns the chain configuration at specific block.
+The `chainConfigAt` returns the chain configuration at a specific block.
 If the parameter is not set, it returns the chain configuration at the latest block.

 {% hint style="warning" %}
-`governance_chainConfigAt` API will be deprecated from Klaytn v1.11 (see [klaytn#1783](https://github.com/klaytn/klaytn/pull/1783)).
+`governance_chainConfigAt` API will be deprecated since Klaytn v1.11 (see [klaytn#1783](https://github.com/klaytn/klaytn/pull/1783)).
 Use <a href="#governance_getchainconfig">`governance_getChainConfig`</a> instead.
 {% endhint %}